marcelopiropo/Surf/README.md

-# Surf - A Maple package of differential geometry in curved surfaces
+# Surf - A Maple package

+Surfing on surfaces: mathematical modelling in curved spaces and applications